Home

 Model calibration:

-Once the groundwater model datasets are assembled, the model simulated water levels and streamflows are compared to observed data to determine how well the model matches real-world conditions.
+Once the groundwater model datasets were assembled, the model simulated water levels and streamflows are compared to observed data to determine how well the model matches real-world conditions.
 Often times, model parameters such as recharge and hydraulic properties need to be adjusted to improve this match by a process referred to as “model calibration”.

-Numerical models provide a means to synthesize existing hydrogeologic information into an internally consistent mathematical representation of a real system or process, and thus are useful tools for testing and improving conceptual models or hypotheses of groundwater-flow systems.
-The goal of this effort is to develop a regional model for the Long Island aquifer system to simulate changes in water levels, streamflows, the position and movement of the boundary between fresh and saline groundwater, assess groundwater-age distributions, and to determine regional hydrologic response to changes in anthropogenic and natural stresses in order to assist in the determination of the groundwater sustainability of the Long Island aquifer system.
+Numerical models provide a means to synthesize existing hydrogeologic information into an internally consistent mathematical representation of a real system or process, and thus are useful tools for testing and improving conceptual models or hypotheses of groundwater flow systems.
+The goal of this effort is to develop a regional model for the Long Island aquifer system to simulate changes in water levels, streamflows, the position and movement of the boundary between fresh and saline groundwater, assess groundwater age distributions, and to determine regional hydrologic response to changes in anthropogenic and natural stresses in order to assist in the determination of the groundwater sustainability of the Long Island aquifer system.

 Modeling Approach:

 Pertinent hydrogeologic information is needed to develop a conceptual model of how water enters, moves through, and ultimately leaves the aquifer system.
-The conceptual model then is used as the foundation for the construction of a 3D-numerical model capable of simulating groundwater-flow conditions throughout the Long Island aquifer system.
-The collection of digital-hydrogeologic data in the study area are needed for proper model development, including elevations and extents of hydrostratigraphic units, groundwater-salinity distribution, groundwater withdrawals, temperature and precipitation distributions, recharge and impervious-surface distribution, and additional information necessary for accurate model calibration including groundwater levels and streamflow.
+The conceptual model then is used as the foundation for the construction of a 3D-numerical model capable of simulating groundwater flow conditions throughout the Long Island aquifer system.
+The collection of digital-hydrogeologic data in the study area are needed for proper model development, including elevations and extents of hydrostratigraphic units, groundwater salinity distribution, groundwater withdrawals, temperature and precipitation distributions, recharge and impervious-surface distribution, and additional information necessary for accurate model calibration including groundwater levels and streamflow.

 Modeling Components: